Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 November

-💰 Amount: Varies (regional/national).
+💰 Amount: Varies by category and cycle.

-🔗 Apply/info: https://hispanicheritage.org/
+🔗 Apply/info: https://hhfawards.hispanicheritage.org/

 WTS Foundation — Women in Transportation (national + chapter awards)

-💰 Amount: Varies by chapter; national awards also available.
+💰 Amount: Varies by chapter and scholarship.

 🔗 Apply/info: https://www.wtsinternational.org/wts-foundation/scholarships